Amrapali: Attitudes towards courtesans in scriptures

 The story of Amrapali is significant for understanding contemporary attitudes of courtesans.
-Though she received much fame as a talented artist, she was also berated by the noble princes of Vaishali by calling her 'ganika' (i.e. prostitute) which carried derogatory connotations.
+Though she received much fame as a talented artist, she was also berated by the noble princes of Vaishali by calling her "Gaṇikā" which carried derogatory connotations.
 However, unlike them, Buddha did not share that kind of prejudice towards her.
 He ate at her residence and accepted her grove for the Buddhist order.
 This is often quoted as an example for his unbiased regard towards women.
-However, what has been noticed is that with the passage of time and as the Therigatha was collated, this bias also entered the Buddhist fold.
+However, what has been noticed is that with the passage of time and as the Therīgāthā was collated, this bias also entered the Buddhist fold.

-Amrapali's possible alliance with Bimbisara has also survived mainly through an oral tradition and has not found its way into the Pali canon of Buddhism.
+Amrapali's possible alliance with Bimbisara has also survived mainly through an oral tradition and has not found its way into the Pali Canon of Buddhism.
 This is because Bimbisara was a great royal patron of Buddhism and his links with Amrapali may throw a negative light on him.
 Amrapali's mention in the canon also focuses mostly on the later part of her life when she converted to Buddhism.
 However, records of Chinese travellers who came to India in search of Buddhist texts have made note of Amrapali's early life and her relationship with Bimbisara.
 The latter is found in the Chinese Recension of the Buddhist tripitaka.
 This narrative has been written in the Mahayana tradition and therefore did not have the onus of representing Bimbisara in a positive light.
-Hence, their relationship is highlighted.